 The Audit Committee conducts an annual review of the suitability and independence of External Auditors.
 The Audit Committee meets with External Auditors at least once a year to discuss audit plan, findings, and financial statements without the presence of any Executive Director and the Management.
-The External Auditors also made a representation in their 2023 Group Audit Plan to reaffirm their independency of their engagement.
+The External Auditors also made a representation in their Group Audit Planning Memorandum to reaffirm their independence of their engagement.